Typhon: Ninurta vs. Asag

-Ninurta vs. Anzu
+Ninurta vs. Anzû

-The early second millennium BC Akkadian epic Anzu tells the story of another combat of Ninurta with a monstrous challenger.
-This second foe is the winged monster Anzu, another offspring of Earth.
-Like Hesiod's Typhon, Anzu roared like a lion, and was the source of destructive storm winds.
-Ninurta destroys Anzu on a mountainside, and is portrayed as lashing the ground where Anzu lay with a rainstorm and floodwaters, just as Homer has Zeus lash the land about Typhon with his thunderbolts.
+The early second millennium BC Akkadian epic Anzû tells the story of another combat of Ninurta with a monstrous challenger.
+This second foe is the winged monster Anzû, another offspring of Earth.
+Like Hesiod's Typhon, Anzû roared like a lion, and was the source of destructive storm winds.
+Ninurta destroys Anzû on a mountainside, and is portrayed as lashing the ground where Anzû lay with a rainstorm and floodwaters, just as Homer has Zeus lash the land about Typhon with his thunderbolts.

 Marduk vs. Tiamat

-The early second-millennium BC Babylonian-Akkadian creation epic Enûma Eliš tells the story of the battle of the Babylonian supreme god Marduk with Tiamat, the Sea personified.
+The early second-millennium BC Babylonian-Akkadian creation epic Enūma Eliš tells the story of the battle of the Babylonian supreme god Marduk with Tiamat, the Sea personified.
 Like Zeus, Marduk was a storm-god, who employed wind and lightning as weapons, and who, before he can succeed to the kingship of the gods, must defeat a huge and fearsome enemy in single combat.
 This time the monster is female, and may be related to the Pythian dragoness Delphyne, or Typhon's mate Echidna, since like Echidna, Tiamat was the mother of a brood of monsters.